SQL Server Reporting Services Introduction

-SSRS data Source is helpful to establish connection between the Source (from where the source data is) where our data reside and the Report.
-I suggest you to refer Shared data Source, and Embedded data Source article to understand the configuration settings.
+SSRS data Source is helpful to establish a connection between the Source (from where the source data is) where our data reside and the Report.
+I suggest you refer to Shared Data Source, and Embedded data Source article to understand the configuration settings.

 In SQL Server Reporting Services, Connection Managers helps you to establish the connection between Report and the Data Source.

-This is where we create different kind of reports.
-For this, we use the Data Sources, and datasets that we created earlier.
+This is where we create a different kind of reports.
+For this, we use the Data Sources and datasets that we created earlier.
 I suggest you to refer Create a New Report article to understand the report creation.